ledokter/mp4-file-joiner/README.md

 ## Description

-This Bash script automates the process of joining MP4 files in groups of three using ffmpeg.
+This Bash script automates the process of joining MP4 files in groups using ffmpeg.
 It's particularly useful for combining multiple video segments into longer videos without re-encoding, which preserves the original quality.

 ## Features